-A day after Delta unveiled its newest Sky Club at Hartsfield-Jackson Atlanta International Airport (ATL), there’s an even more exciting lounge development at Delta’s home airport.
-According to The Points Guy, Delta is planning to open one of its exclusive Delta One lounges at the airport!
+A couple of months ago, a day after Delta unveiled its newest Sky Club at Hartsfield-Jackson Atlanta International Airport (ATL), The Points Guy reported that Delta is planning to open one of its exclusive Delta One lounges at the airport.
+Now, we have an update on where the lounge will be located and when it will open.

 Claude Roussel, Delta’s Vice President of Delta Sky Club and Lounge Experience, confirmed to The Points Guy that the carrier is planning a new Delta One Lounge in Atlanta in the coming years.